 You are 100% correct — good Objectives absolutely should be engaging.
 You can, of course, phrase your Objective however you please, but engaging ones yield the best results.
 Good on you for taking this extra step to make sure you’re going full throttle.

 When it comes to writing an engaging Objective, less is more.
-As What Matters’ fearless leader Ryan Panchadsaram likes to ask, ‘Can you say that in fewer words?’
+As What Matters’ fearless leader Ryan Panchadsaram likes to ask, “Can you say that in fewer words?”
 How succinct can you get?
-The Objective should be short and sweet, and pack a punch like a good haiku.’
-Think of Objective writing as a distillation process—to start, describe in detail where you want to be in the next 90 days.
+The Objective should be short, sweet, and pack a punch — like a good haiku.
+Think of Objective writing as a distillation process — to start, describe in detail where you want to be in the next 90 days.
 Then whittle it down until you’ve got something sleek, succinct, and dare I say it - sexy.
-When you’ve got it right the team knows what to do next because what’s most important is extremely clear.
+When you’ve got it right there will be no questions on what to do next because what’s most important will be extremely clear.

 The words you use reflect the culture of your company.
 Look at your Objectives - will they inspire your team?
-And don’t be afraid to have fun with it!
+Don’t be afraid to have fun with it!
 If an OKR was a mullet, the KRs would be the business and the Objective would be the party.
-For the right culture, here are a few examples of Objectives that can be a good rallying cry:
+Here are a few examples of Objectives that can be a good rallying cry:

 O: Dominate the market

 O: Become a household name

 O: Fix the dang website!

 The appropriate wording will obviously vary from team to team (for example, New Zealand based footwear company AllBirds calls their OKRs “KIWIs”), but you’ll know from your team’s response when you get it just right.